ishan-18/paginate-nodejs/README.md

 ```

 ## Contributing
-Contributions to `pagination-nodejs` are welcome!
+Contributions to `paginate-nodejs` are welcome!
 If you'd like to contribute to this project, please follow these steps:
 1. Fork the repository.
 2. Create a new branch for your feature or bug fix: `git checkout -b feature/your-feature-name.`
 3. Commit your changes: `git commit -m "Add your feature or fix".`